Priorities and Progress

 - For a field trip to Los Alamos National Laboratory for physics students

-- To the Center for Innovation and Teaching Research to support faculty retention initiatives.
+- To the Undergraduate Research & Creative Endeavor to support faculty retention initiatives.